29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/post-cov/inital-plan/post-cov-decide.typ

 We have decided that we are going to try as many things possible to improve the intake - in terms of its core problem but also just general upgrades.
 This consists of the changes proposed in the brainstorm section: different flex wheel configurations, chain position and use of chain reverser, plus a focus on weight saving.
 However, much of the improvements will come from tuning and tinkering once fully built.

 = Deciding on improvements
-== 18522R or 1028A based wall stakes
+== Two bar or direct mech
-Here's a relative comparison of both a lady brown or a direct mech, based on the following criteria:
+Here's a relative comparison of both a two bar mech and a direct mech, based on the following criteria:
 - speed
 - compactness
 - weight